frame-lang/frame_transpiler/README.md

 For details, see the [Release Notes](https://github.com/frame-lang/frame_transpiler/releases).

-### Frame v0.8.0
+### Frame v0.9.0

+Frame v0.9.0 brings a lot of exciting additions to the Frame language, adding both power and standardization to the notation.
+In addition, the transpiler now can read from stdin as well as still accepting file paths as in the past.
+This enables improved CI/CD processes involving Frame.

+#### New Language Features

+Note: The new language features are currently only supported in Golang.
+Other languages will be supported in coming releases.

+* **Compartments** - v0.9 formalizes the idea of **state closures** called *Compartments*.
+Compartments are data structures that hold a state's local data as well as other metadata enabling new advanced features like *Event Forwarding* (see below).
+* **Deferred transitions** - deferred transitions address challenges with the previous approach of executing a transition immediately when called.
+Each immediate transition makes a function call and under certain situations, can blow up the stack if too many occur before returning to the caller.
+Deferred transitions avoid this situation and enable Frame controllers to make any number of sequential transitions.
+This architecture change enables Frame controllers to be launched as background daemons that run indefinitely until stopped as well as to be used to solve iterative problems.
+* **System parameters** - system parameters enable initializing the system in a more standardized, flexible and direct manner.
+This includes syntax for setting the start state parameters, the start state's enter parameters as well as override domain variable initialization.
+This change normalizes the start state to behave like all other states in the machine.
+* **Event forwarding** - event forwarding syntax enables passing events from one state to another.
+This capability enables system designers to easily receive events in one state and forward them on to other states that can handle them appropriately.
+* **Persistance** - A new system attribute enables code generation for Marshaling and Unmarshaling system data as JSON.

+#### Stdin support
 The CLI has been updated to support stdin:

-`framec -language rust < HelloWorld.frm`
+`framec -language rust < HelloWorld.frm > HelloWorld.rs`

-A new `frame_build` crate has been added to ease the integration of Frame with Rust projects.
-See the crate-level documentation for more!

-### Frame v0.7.5

-The runtime system for the Rust backend now provides the path to and a checksum of the `.frm` file that was used to generate the state machine.

-### Frame v0.7.4

-Frame now supports golang!
+or

+`cat HellowWorld.frm | framec -language golang > HellowWorld.go`

 ## Resources

-The Frame project is just getting started but there are some resources and communities to help.
+The Frame project is still early days but there are some resources and communities to help.
 You can now download [VSCode](https://marketplace.visualstudio.com/items?itemName=frame-lang-org.frame-machine-maker) and [Atom](https://atom.io/packages/frame-machine-maker) extensions to work with Frame in these popular free development applications.

 An [online version of the Framepiler](https://framepiler.frame-lang.org) is also available and provides examples and links to other resources.
 You can learn more about the Frame language at [frame-lang.org](https://frame-lang.org) as well as find general resources about programming with automata at Reddit ![re](https://www.google.com/s2/favicons?domain_url=https://reddit.com) on the [r/statemachines](https://www.reddit.com/r/statemachines/) subreddit.